 Engineering students may use the first semester of the senior design course as approved on their major plan of study, and may only do so with a project approved by the director of the Entrepreneurship and Technology Innovation Minor or the Associate Dean for Undergraduate Education.

 Group 1 and 2 classes may not be simultaneously used towards another minor, and only one class used to satisfy this minor may be simultaneously used towards the student’s major requirements.
 Credits from internships cannot be used to satisfy requirements for the minor.
 Substitutions of Engineering classes are allowed but must be approved by the Associate Dean for Undergraduate Education.
 Substitutions of Business classes are allowed but must be approved by the Associate Dean for Undergraduate Programs.

-Students may only earn one minor offered by the School of Business.
-Non-business students are restricted to no more than 24 credits of coursework offered by the School of Business.
+Refer to the School of Business section of this catalog for restrictions on Business minors and limits on the number of Business courses available to non-Business students.
 Access to courses for this minor is on a space-available basis, and the School of Business and the School of Engineering cannot guarantee completion of this minor.